 How long does it typically take to manufacture a product?

 The total timeframe for manufacturing a product can be divided into basically three sections: preproduction set up, manufacturing, and then shipping.
-Once you provide us with your finished artwork files and all project specifications have been finalized, the preproduction setup phase can run from 21 – 45 days, depending upon whether or not molds need to be constructed, artwork needs to be changed, etc. Once all the preproduction samples of all components have been approved and manufacturing can begin, this phase usually runs 30 – 60 days, depending upon the production quantity, types of components to be produced, etc. After the manufacturing and assembly has been completed and the goods are ready to be delivered to the overseas shipping port, the freight forwarding timeframe is approx. 30 days, depending upon the destination.
+Once you provide us with your finished artwork files and all project specifications have been finalized, the preproduction setup phase can run from 21-45 days, depending upon whether or not molds need to be constructed, artwork needs to be changed, etc. Once all the preproduction samples of all components have been approved and manufacturing can begin, this phase usually runs 30-60 days, depending upon the production quantity, types of components to be produced, etc. After the manufacturing and assembly have been completed and the goods are ready to be delivered to the overseas shipping port, the freight forwarding timeframe is approx. 40 days, depending upon the destination.